Frequently Asked Questions

 You may run along with someone of the opposite gender, but in the cycling leg no athlete may draft an athlete of the opposite gender.
 Drafting an athlete of the opposite gender will result in a disqualification.
 Drafting is a technique where two or more cyclists cycle in a close group to reduce the effect of drag by using the front bicycles slipstream.

-Can the triathlon swim be rough?
+Is the triathlon swim difficult?

 Will there be start waves, and how will these be determined?